Shop Subscribe

 Student Resources

-Tips for Helping Students Work Through Testing Anxiety
+Tips for Helping Students With Testing Anxiety

 Another review method that may help your students to feel more confident is by having them review and teach each other.
 Assign groups a concept or task to teach the rest of the class, or have individual students review and then present a concept to a small group.
 The method depends entirely on what would work best for them.
 One of the best ways to help students anchor key concepts is by having them teach their peers.